 - Any other place deemed fit for inspection

 2. Search under GST

-Search under GST is a stricter version of inspection.
+Search and seizure under GST is a stricter version of inspection.
 It usually involves looking for a particular thing.
 A government official is given authorization to go to a particular place and look through it carefully to discover or find evidence or a disclosed thing.
 It cannot be done without valid authorization under the law.

 A search can be ordered under GST by a Joint Commissioner of CGST/SGST or an officer superior to him if they have valid reason to believe:

 - Goods liable for confiscation exist in the place

 - Important documents or accounts of goods are suppressed somewhere which can come of use during proceedings

 - The officer can then search and seize goods or documents on his own or authorize another officer to do the same.

 Seizure is generally regarded as legally taking away possession of something from someone forcefully.
 An item can only be seized if proper investigation has been made against it and is still suspected to be liable for confiscation.
 The ownership remains with the owner but the possession is taken over by the department.

 - The order of seizure is given by the proper officer in Form GST INS-02.